marfarma/auth0-node-example/README.md

 First create an account in [auth0](http://auth0.com) and create an application with the url of this application plus the callback, for instance <http://localhost:9988/callback>

-In order to run this application you will need 4 environment variables:
+In order to run this application you will need 3 environment variables shown in the settings panel of auth0:

 -   clientId
 -   clientSecret
 -	namespace
--   connections (comma separated)

 You can run the application as follows: